-- 184,000 tonnes of methanol taken out of the market for August and another 287,000 tonnes in September, Coupled with planned turnarounds in Trinidad and Venezuela, this is likely to push prices up in the Americas in spite of good supply from US domestic - Europe is also facing less supply from North Africa, and higher prices in Asia have also siphoned capacity from the region, also indicating that price rises - port the market there, though notional - Iranian producers are keen to sell to
+- Gas curtailments continue to affect capacity, particularly in Trinidad, with 184,000 tonnes of methanol taken out of the market for August and another 287,000 tonnes in September.
+Coupled with planned turnarounds in Trinidad and Venezuela, this is likely to push prices up in the Americas in spite of good supply from US domestic capacity. - Europe is also facing less supply from North Africa, and higher prices in Asia have also siphoned capacity from the region, also indicating that price rises are likely. - China's MTO capacity continues to support the market there, though notional operating rates remain low, at around 53% of capacity, or 67% of effective capacity. - Iranian producers are keen to sell to Europe via the Mediterranean and are investigating the potential for storage space in Rotterdam.

-Nitric acid catalysts and process plants
+Nitric acid catalysts and process plants ...